-Here’s a new podcast interview, linked here and below, with Beth Vukmanic Lopez, Vineyard Team and SIP Certified, on sustainable wine in California.
+Here’s a new podcast interview with Beth Vukmanic Lopez, Vineyard Team and SIP Certified, on sustainable wine in California.
 In particular, we discuss sustainability certification and how it can improve vineyard and winery management and of course, the environment and people management.

 One of the themes I’ve been exploring on this blog since I started it, is the notion of sustainability certification.
 That’s mainly because my day job is helping run a business I founded some years ago, Innovation Forum, which focuses on supply chain sustainability across different areas of business supply chains.

 In that work, which covers things like cocoa, coffee, palm oil, timber, pulp, paper and wood, amongst cross-cutting issues like smallholder farmers and human rights, certification and its cost and value has come under a serious spotlight in recent years.

 That’s because it costs quite a bit, in time and money, and hasn’t yet enabled a consumer purchasing revolution to buy sustainably.
 That’s not happened for a lot of reasons, some of which have much less to do with certification than the complexity of reaching consumers and enabling behaviour change.
 This is an important area, as the recent Nobel Prize award to Richard Thaler shows.

 In other areas related to agriculture and human rights, certification has a mixed record, and it’s been hard to nail down whether it’s the best use of resources, whether it helps the most vulnerable and what, if any, the alternatives are.
 That’s why I wanted to explore it in these wine podcasts, to see what it can, and has done, in the wine industry.